ezaron/SMCE/README.md

 The start and end times of each input file, in YYYY-MM-DD HH:MM:SS format, are output to the console and also included on the figures created by this program.

+### FAQ:

+1. I installed it and it doesn't work.
+Now what?

+I do not completely understand the file system inside the SMCE virtual machines.
+Please check that your home directory is at /home/jovyan, and verify that you have write permission to create the `opt/bin` and `.julia` directories.
+Also, please double-check the path to `DEMO_FILES` agrees with the code and filesystem.